-EUROPALIA CURATOR'S AWARD Natural Capital
+EUROPALIA CURATOR'S AWARD Biodiversity in ten concepts

 For its second edition, the EUROPALIA CURATOR’S AWARD offers young curators the means to develop an ambitious project around biodiversity in Indonesia.
 Following a call for proposals, the jury selected the project Natural Capital from Laura Herman and Charlotte Dumoncel d’Argence.
 In residence in Indonesia, they will develop their project in collaboration with three artists of their choice, Martin Belou, Rachel Monosov and Adrien Vermont.
 Before their departure to Indonesia, we have asked the curators to select ten concepts related to biodiversity.